-Fig. S Exposure of (summer and winter) for different scenarios and global climate models (GCMs).
-Exposure is calculated as the difference between mean of current conditions (1980-2010) and mean of future conditions (2035-2065) in each grid cell of 0.5 × 0.5.
+Fig. S3 Exposure of total seasonal precipitation change (summer and winter) for different scenarios and global climate models (GCMs).
+Exposure is calculated as the difference between mean of current conditions (1980-2010) and mean of future conditions (2035-2065) in each grid cell of 0.5 × 0.5 resolutions.
+Units are in mm.